mwarman/nestjs-playground/docs/infrastructure-guide.md

 # Infrastructure Guide

-This guide provides a comprehensive overview of the AWS infrastructure for the NestJS Playground application, including architectural decisions, deployment instructions, and operational considerations.
+This guide provides a comprehensive overview of the AWS infrastructure for the NestJS Playground backend application, including architectural decisions, deployment instructions, and operational considerations.

+> **Note:** This infrastructure provisions only backend/API components.
+There is no presentation tier (e.g., web frontend, CloudFront) included.
+All resources are for backend services and APIs.

 ## Table of Contents